The Hidden Story of Chemical Evolution in Local Star-Forming Nuclear Rings

 In our stellar population synthesis of the nuclear star forming regions of four galaxies we use a physical definition of stellar metallicity which is consistent with the study of chemical evolution.
 In addition, we disentangle the contributions of young ($\leq 0.3$ Gyr) and old stars.
 In this way, we avoid methodological artifacts resulting from the use of conventional luminosity- or mass-weighted averages over stars of all ages, young and old.
 We also demonstrate that it is crucially important to include the contributions of very young stars in the analysis.

-We find that the stellar populations currently forming in the nuclear rings in NGC 613, NGC 1097, and NGC 7752 are super-solar.
-On the ring of NGC 3351 the metallicities are in a range between half and twice solar, but not as low as a factor of 20 below solar as reported in \citet{Bittner2020}.
+We conclude that each galaxy in this study has its own unique characteristics shaped by its individual star formation history, despite sharing a barred morphology and similar stellar mass.
+Our spectral analysis reveals that the stellar populations currently forming in the nuclear rings in NGC 613, NGC 1097, and NGC 7752 are super-solar.
+On the ring of NGC 3351 the metallicities are in a range between half and twice solar.
 This is in agreement with direct HII region abundance measurements.
 We also see a clear metallicity enrichment in the case of the ring of NGC 3351.
 The metallicity distribution in the nuclear ring is similar to the 'onfall' scenario discussed in \citet{Friske2023}, Fig.~6.